Change SAP IDoc status – When do you need to change the status?

-For an overview of the EDI/IDoc operations and the associated statuses in an SAP system, we use SAP transaction BD87 here.
+For an overview of the EDI/IDoc operations with the corresponding statuses in an SAP system, we use SAP transaction BD87 here.
 Here you get an overview of all incoming and outgoing business documents.

 The following article gives you an overview of the status change topic.
-It shows situations where a status change is necessary.
-You will also receive information about how to carry them out with SAP on-board funds.
+The article shows situations where such a change in status is necessary.
+You will also receive information on how to use the SAP on-board equipment.
 Are you interested in how you can simplify editing for your users?
-Then just take a look at our IDOC monitor.
-It is part of our HotM product.
-It makes life easier for users and admins who deal with IDOC editing on a daily basis.
+Then just take a look at our IDocMonitor.
+It is part of our product HotM.
+This makes life easier for users and admins who deal with iDoc editing on a daily basis.

 The following image shows the IDoc overview from SAP transaction BD87.
 The transaction is usually not accessible to the SAP user, but rather something for the administrators.